AlexandreDabySeesaram/NeuROM/README.md

 * Geometries
   * where the gmsh .geo files are stored

-The folder from which the code is lauch should have the following architecture.
+The folder from which the code is lauched should have the following architecture.

 ``````
 .